joyce-karol/joyce-karol/README.md

 - Hi, I’m Joyce
-- Biomedical undergraduate
+- Biomedical
-- Scientific initiation scholar of Fiocruz - BA
+-  master's degree in Fiocruz - BA
-- I’m working in RNA-Seq analysis

 <!---
 joyce-karol/joyce-karol is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.